ryanoshea/poll-princeton/README.md

 ## How To Deploy

-- Get an Apache server running (I used XAMPP) to actually serve the app.
+- Get an Apache server running (I used XAMPP on Windows) to actually serve the app.
-- Create a symlink between the Apache `htdocs` folder and the `/frontend` directory in this repository.
+- Create a symlink between the Apache `htdocs` or `www` folder and the `/frontend` directory in this repository.
 For example, if your symlink is at `htdocs/pp`, browsing to `http://localhost/pp` will serve up the app.
 You may have to configure Apache to follow symlinks.
 - Edit Apache's `httpd.conf` by adding `ProxyPass /ppapi/ http://localhost:3000/` to the end and making sure the `mod_proxy` and `mod_proxy_http` modules are turned on.
 This redirects API requests to `http://localhost/ppapi` to port 3000, where our node.js backend runs.
 - Install node.js, cd into the `/backend/node` directory.
 - Install the necessary node packages via `npm install express mongoose body-parser multer async fs`